jflets/Habitize/README.md

 ## Demo

-[Provide a link to a live demo or hosted version of your project if applicable.]
+Please click [here](https://habitize-0cb9a976b845.herokuapp.com/) to view the live site.

 ## Table Of Contents